Milnor fibre boundary of a non-isolated surface singularity: Counting Jordan blocks of size 2

-\begin{proof} The first case behaves as a `covering of degree $m$' of the classical case $v^\nu w^\lambda=e^{it}$ ($t\in [0,2\pi]$), see (\ref{ex:twist}).
+\begin{proof} The first case behaves as a `covering of degree $m$' of the classical case $v^\nu w^\lambda=e^{it}$ ($t\in [0,2\pi]$), which was exemplified in \ref{ex:twist}.
 The monodromy of the second case behaves as the inverse of the monodromy of the classical monodromy operator: $u^mv^{m'}=e^{-nit/\nu}$ ($t\in [0,2\pi]$).
 Finally, assume that $n=0$.
 Then the restriction of the vertical monodromy to $\partial B$ has order $\nu$, hence one can take $q=\nu$.
-But $h^\nu$ extends with identity on the whole $B$.
+But $h^\nu$ extends as the identity on the whole $B$.
 The details are left to the reader. \end{proof}